- How long is it going to take to replace my water filter?

 Important!
 Once the new filter is installed, you need to flush the system by running water through the dispenser until the water runs clear and flows steadily.
 There might be some sputtering, but that’s totally normal, it’s just air pockets being forced out.

 Need more help?
-You can visit help.secondnature. com for answers to common questions, or give us a ring at 800-308-1186.
+You can visit help.secondnature. com for answers to common questions, contact us here.

 Q: What if my old filter is hard to remove?